 Base Rate Filings.
-On February 8, 2021, Electric Utility filed a rate request with the PAPUC to increase its annual base distribution revenues by \$9.
-The increased revenues would fund ongoing system improvements and operations necessary to maintain safe and reliable electric service.
-Electric Utility requested that the new electric rates become effective April 9, 2021.
-However, the PAPUC typically suspends the effective date for general base rate proceedings for a period not to exceed nine months after the filing date to allow for the investigation and public hearing.
-The Company cannot predict the timing or the ultimate outcome of the rate case review process.
+On January 28, 2022, PA Gas Utility filed a request with the PAPUC to increase its base operating revenues for residential, commercial and industrial customers by \$83 annually.
+The increased revenues would fund ongoing system improvements and operations necessary to maintain safe and reliable natural gas service and continue to fund programs designed to promote and reward customers' efforts to increase efficient use of natural gas.
+PA Gas Utility requested that the new gas rates become effective March 29, 2022.
+However, the PAPUC typically suspends the effective date for general base rate proceedings for a period not to exceed nine months after the filing date to allow for investigation and public hearings.
+We cannot predict the timing or the ultimate outcome of the rate case review process.